PUBLIC SERVICE INTERNSHIP PROGRAM

 How To Apply

 The Institute for Public Service at the University of Tennessee is currently accepting resumes and letters of interest from graduate students for the Public Service Internship Program.
-Click HERE to view the internship guidelines.
+Click HERE to view the internship guide.